-Just a short distance from the spectacular Amalfi coast, nearby the town of Casaletto Spartano, you’ll find breathtaking rocky canyons with freshwater pools and bubbling streams nestle amongst the mossy greenery.
+Just a short distance from the spectacular Amalfi coast, nearby the town of Casaletto Spartano, you’ll find breathtaking rocky canyons with freshwater pools and bubbling streams nestling amongst the mossy greenery.
 Flowing over a cave entrance, the Cascata Capelli di Venere, a waterfall named the “Hair of Venus”, is a great spot to swim.
 Here, you will also find dedicated picnic and camping areas.

 Once back home, keep swimming

-For those braver ones who want to turn an experience into a hobby, there is always the chance to join a local group or a big association like The Outdoor Swimming Society, in which the different outdoor swimming activity in the UK and across the globe can come together.
+For those braver ones who want to turn an experience into a hobby, there is always the chance to join a local group or a big association like The Outdoor Swimming Society, in which the different outdoor swimming activities in the UK and across the globe can come together.